Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Cross-Country Skiing at Snow Parks Near Bend

-The most accessible and affordable way to cross country ski near Bend is to utilize one of the many snow parks near Bend.
-In fact, there are over a dozen snow parks near Bend.
+The most accessible and affordable way to cross country ski near Bend is to utilize one of the many sno-parks near Bend.

-A few Bend sno-parks have large networks of groomed skate trails and classic tracks, while most have ungroomed but marked classic trails.
+A few Bend sno-parks have large networks of groomed ski trails (suitable for skate skiing) and classic tracks, while most have ungroomed but marked classic trails.

-The sno-parks near Bend with groomed ski trials are Virginia Meissner, Wanoga, and Swampy Lakes.
+The sno-parks near Bend with groomed ski trails are Virginia Meissner, Wanoga, and Swampy Lakes.

-Use the map below to see the snow parks near Bend.
+Use the interactive map below to see the sno-parks near Bend.
 Be aware that not all of them have cross country skiing trails.

 Virginia Meissner Sno-Park